JCR-CTF/ucc_project_docs/ucc_docs/docs/SIMULATION/Plugins/changeme.md

 ## Introduction

-Ucc-Cyber Drills features a plugin interface allowing for the modification of CTFd behavior without modifying the core Ucc-Cyber Drills code.
+Ucc-Cyber Drills features a plugin interface allowing for the modification of UCCD behavior without modifying the core Ucc-Cyber Drills code.
 This has a number of benefits over forking and modifying Ucc-Cyber Drills platform:

     - Your modifications and plugins can be shared more easily
     - Ucc-Cyber Drills can be updated without losing any custom behavior